ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt06_reflections.md

 }
 ```

-Launching multiple rays can be expensive, so we recommend limiting the number of rays in your shaders.
+Launching multiple rays can be expensive, so it is better to limit the number of rays in your shaders.
 At the same time, rough reflections will launch rays with more divergence, being more expensive than pure mirror reflections.
 It is more efficient to traverse the acceleration structure if all rays in the same warp follow a similar path, so try to minimize ray divergence.
-If we want glossy and rough reflections, we might need to add a denoising pass to deal with this noise.
-This will further increase the cost of reflections.
-Please consider the performance impact before adding non-mirror reflections.
+If you want glossy and rough reflections, you might need to add a denoising pass to deal with the noise.
+This further increases the cost of reflections.
+Do consider the performance impact before adding non-mirror reflections.

 {{< tabpane >}}
   {{< tab header="Example 1: No" title="Example 1: no reflections" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/bonza_reflections_no.png">}}{{< /tab >}}